d4t4king/snmp-scripts/README.md

-# snmp-scripts
+# snmp scripts
-just some basic scripts for auditing snmp
+ just some script for auditing snmp